Welcome to Stocked.

 Learn about people who have dairy allergies and dairy restrictions.

-Understand how people feel about about their restrictions and the availability of products outside their home.
+Understand how people feel about their dairy restrictions and the availability of products outside their home.

 Discover how people find locations that offer the alternative milks they need.

-Learn about the coffee run experience.
-What are the highs and lows for people with dairy restrictions.
+Learn about the coffee run experience, what are the highs and lows for people with dairy allergies or dietary restrictions.

-Understand how businesses cater to their non-dairy drinkers.
+Understand how businesses cater to their non-dairy customers.

 After synthesizing data from the initial 1:1 interviews, it became apparent that people who drink alternative milks fell into two distinct categories.
 I decided to shift my design thinking to cover both user types.

-People with allergies that drink alternative milks out of necessity
+People with allergies, they drink alternative milks out of necessity.

-People who are health and environmentally conscious and don’t
+People who are health and environmentally conscious and prefer to drink alternative milks.
+These users do not have allergies.

 Meet our personas